World stocks hold at all-time high after bumper week

 It came after U.S. employment growth smashed forecasts and unemployment fell to near a six-year low of 6.1 percent, effectively dispelling fears about the economy's health after a weather-hit start to the year.

-The report helped the Dow Jones industrial average .DJI pass the 17,000 milestone and the benchmark S&P 500 .SPX rise to within 1 percent of the 2,000 level.
+The report helped the Dow Jones industrial average pass the 17,000 milestone and the benchmark S&P 500 rise to within 1 percent of the 2,000 level.

-The dollar was though and it was at a one-week peak against a basket of rivals .DXY despite being a touch softer against the yen at 102.05 yen JPY=.
+The dollar was though and it was at a one-week peak against a basket of rivals despite being a touch softer against the yen at 102.05 yen.

 "It is very fair to say that nobody got the first half of the year right, but I think the second half of the year will be much more in line with what people expected," said Kerry Craig, a global markets strategist at JP Morgan Asset Management.